 - The Arresting Officer will be responsible for issuing the arrested person a Notice to Appear.
-The appearance date and time will be recorded on the Jail Booking Sheet by the Intake Officer. - If the arrested person is not released on a Notice to Appear, the Arresting Officer must complete a Misdemeanor Incarceration Form. - The form will accompany the Booking Sheet to be filed. - The reason for the misdemeanor incarceration will be recorded in the narrative portion of the Pre-booking Sheet by the Intake Officer and/or in the comments section of the automated sheet.
+The appearance date and time will be recorded on the Jail Booking Sheet by the Intake Officer. - If the arrested person is not released on a Notice to Appear, the Arresting Officer must complete a Misdemeanor Incarceration Form. - \circ $\;$ The form will accompany the Booking Sheet to be filed. - The reason for the misdemeanor incarceration will be recorded in the narrative portion of the Pre-booking Sheet by Arresting Officer.